dmills1723/CSC401_Project1/README.md

 Exit
 ```

-**Note:** This program prints a request/response object for each message sent over the TCP socket connection for peer-to-server and peer-to-peer communication.
+**Note:** This program prints communication crumbs for each response message sent over the TCP socket connection for both peer-to-server and peer-to-peer communication.
 This is to show successful or failed TCP requests.

 ## Authors ##